albfor/exercise-3/README.md

-# exercise-3
+# Exercise 3
-This is a repository for exercise 3
+This is a repository for exercise 3.